EightSQ/huBERTusHeil/README.md

 Our model was able to discriminate parties from each other quite well.
 Especially the "extremes" could be adequately distinguished from the rest, which we attribute to the fact that they use more memorable and exclusive vocabulary, which clearly sets them apart from other parties.

 We could have further improved classification accuracy by, e.g., choosing a higher dimensionality of the latent space because that would allow the model to encode more information into the latent space.
 However, we did not do this since it would have made it more difficult to recognize relationships between the political parties.
 We have actually trained a model with a latent space of 50 dimensions, which did indeed not capture these releationships very well but had a higher classification accuracy.

 #### Latent Space Analysis

 We could observe that the model does distinguish speeches from the government very well from those of the opposition.
-We did not look more deeply into this in particular, however, it is likely that goverment parties are commonly talking about what they have done (using phrases like, e.g. "we introduced this new law...") than opposition parties do, which makes it easier to tell these two party "types" apart.
+We did not look more deeply into this in particular, however, it is likely that goverment parties are commonly talking about what they have done (using phrases like, e.g. "we introduced this new law...") than opposition parties do, which makes it easier to tell these two "party types" apart.

 Distinct parties do indeed form clusters in latent space that do in some sense represent the relationships between them.
 More extreme parties correspond to clusters far from the other parties whereas the moderate parties correspond slightly overlapping clusters.

 When analyzing only speeches that concern a certain topic, we can see that the latent space represents which parties have the largest disagreements on this specific topic.

 However, similarities between parties are not captured very well and the overall structure of the latent space remains largely the same for all topics.
 That is, governing parties are always percieved as very similar and the opposition and extreme parties are usually separated from the government.

 The model does not really follow the objective of mapping similar parties to similar representations in the latent space.
 It is rather trained with the objective of *distinguishing* parties instead of representing their relationships.
 Although we could observe that some relationships between parties are encoded in the latent space, there are certainly better ways of forcing the model to recognize them (See next section for some ideas on that).

 ### b) Future Prospects

 In the future, looking into the extraction of the "applause" features and using them as different kind of label for training like we mentioned earlier could be an effective way of improving the model's capture of party similarities.
 We would then train a multiclass-classifier on our data that aims to predict all parties that applaud a given speech.
-That way, it is explicitly forced that the model learns content-related relationships between parties and encodes them into the latent space.
+That way, we would enforce that the model learns content-related relationships between parties and encodes them into the latent space.

 Furthermore, we think that given enough time, one could find a better way to "cluster" TOPs surrounding a particular topic for the purpose of analyzing party similarities in that particular context.
 This could be achieved by manually assigning keywords to clusters pre-built by leveraging an automatic approach like the sentence embeddings that we already used.

 We did try to form clusters in the latent space formed by the sentence embeddings of all TOPs.
-We did so by using the Agglomerative Clustering algorihm with cosine similarity and average linkage from sklearn (see e.g. [here](https://scikit-learn.org/stable/auto_examples/cluster/plot_agglomerative_clustering_metrics.html)).
-However, these custers were not always coherent with a specific political topic.
-We observed that finding the neares neighbors given a user input worked better for our puroposes.
+We did so by using the Agglomerative Clustering algorithm with cosine similarity and average linkage from `sklearn` (see e.g. [here](https://scikit-learn.org/stable/auto_examples/cluster/plot_agglomerative_clustering_metrics.html)).
+However, these clusters were not always coherent with a specific political topic.
+We observed that finding the nearest neighbors given a user input worked better for our puroposes.

 When having assigned thematical labels to speeches, we could also profit from letting the model classify the topics a speech corresponds to.
 Then, the embeddings in the latent space would contain not only features describing the party affiliation of the speech but also features describing what the speech is about.

 Although the data source is great, we could only look at the last four years of parliament sessions since the Bundestag began just in 2017 to publish the protocols in the XML format.
-Certainly, it would be very interesting to see the same analysis for example for a legislature period in which different coalition forms the government.
-We would certainly like to see a similar "blending" of the governing parties and general distinguishability from the opposition, once again, to confirm our explanation of this observation.
-Looking at current voter surveys and given that the current governing coalition may not reach a quorum in September, it seems likely that we can repeat this analysis in a few years with a different governing coalition.
+Certainly, it would be very interesting to see the same analysis for example for a legislature period in which a different coalition forms the government.
+We would certainly like to see a similar "blending" of the governing parties and general distinguishability from the opposition once again, to validate our explanation of this observation.
+Looking at current voter surveys and given that the current governing coalition probably will fail to reach a quorum in September election, it seems likely that we can repeat this analysis in a few years with a different governing coalition.